kzyx/tournament_app/README.md

 ## Design summary
 The initial version of this app queried the [statsapi.web.nhl.com](https://gitlab.com/dword4/nhlapi/-/blob/master/stats-api.md) API in order to retrieve playoff data for the desired season.
 There was about a ~2 second delay in loading a different playoff season.
 I wanted to query game data as well, but found that loading the desired data using queries would take several extra seconds (loading 7 games in a single series is tens of megabytes, as the server returns too much data and at least two different queries are needed to obtain game stats and highlights).
 I created a Python script that queries the NHL API and generates a JSON object with all the relevant information pre-loaded (game data including links to extended highlight videos, playoff data, etc).
 Generating this JSON takes about a minute per season.
 Then, this JSON is used by the app to display relevant playoff bracket data.

+Detailed information about the design is available in [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md).
+Notice

 ---
 # Installation